dahawk/timetrack/README.md

 * run the resulting executable file on bash, cmd, or other (depending on the OS)

-The software will start without console output and will listen on port 1234 (unless changed in main.go)
+The software will start without console output and will listen on port 1234 (unless changed in main.go) **IMPORTANT** If you use the create.sql file to set up the database, change the password for the admin user unter any circumstances!!!
+It is documented in the create.sql file itself and therefore public information!

 ## Possible Future Work ##
 * Impersonate (admin can create/edit/delete entries of other users)